Myles Straw Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the fifth-best in MLB.

-- The Yankees have a 3.78 team ERA that ranks 10th across all league pitching staffs.
+- The Yankees' 3.68 team ERA ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to surrender 31 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (31 total, one per game).

-- German (2-2 with a 5.54 ERA and 33 strikeouts in 26 2/3 innings pitched) makes the start for the Yankees, his sixth of the season.
+- Cole (5-0) gets the starting nod for the Yankees in his seventh start of the season.
+He has a 1.11 ERA in 40 2/3 innings pitched, with 44 strikeouts.

-- His most recent appearance came on Wednesday against the Minnesota Twins, when the righty went six innings, surrendering six earned runs while giving up five hits.
+- The righty's last appearance came on Friday against the Texas Rangers, when he tossed 6 2/3 innings, surrendering two earned runs while allowing six hits.

-- The 30-year-old has an ERA of 5.54, with 11.4 strikeouts per nine innings, in five games this season.
-Opponents are batting .198 against him.

 © 2023 Data Skrive.
 All rights reserved.